learn-co-curriculum/phase-0-pac-3-what-is-a-test/README.md

 It's actually pretty cool what that line does.
-Explore what ends up in the `message` variable by typing `console.log(message)` on the last line and then run your `index.js` file.
+Explore what ends up in the `message` variable by typing `console.log(message)` on the last line and then run `node index.js` in your terminal.
 You should see `"Joe is 74 inches tall"`.
 Pretty cool right?
 If you create a string wrapping it in back-ticks (`` ` ``) you can then use your variables directly in the string to create a sentence like we just did.

 The key is when you use a variable you have to wrap the variable itself in the `${` and `}`.
 If you were to modify `message` to look like this: